🎨

 Image Size

 For best performance, use images under 4000 pixels wide.
-The app will handle larger images but they may load slower on mobile devices.
+Artist Studio Pro will handle larger images but they may load slower on mobile devices.

 Changing Your Image